awsdocs/aws-systems-manager-user-guide/doc_source/ssm-how-to-share.md

 ## Share a Document \(AWS Tools for Windows PowerShell\)<a name="share-using-ps"></a>

-The following procedure requires that you specify a region for your PowerShell session\.
-Run Command is currently available in the following Systems Manager [regions](https://docs.aws.amazon.com/general/latest/gr/rande.html#ssm_region)\.
+The following procedure requires that you specify an AWS Region for your PowerShell session\.
+Run Command is currently available in the Regions listed in [Systems Manager Service Endpoints](https://docs.aws.amazon.com/general/latest/gr/ssm.html#ssm_region) in the *Amazon Web Services General Reference*\.

 1. Open **AWS Tools for Windows PowerShell** on your local computer and run the following command to specify your credentials\.